Read This First

 Dogmatic positions often demonize those who disagree.
 This creates fertile ground for hostility and even violence.

-2. Belief calibration: I Don’t Know concerns how strongly the available evidence warrants belief, disbelief, or suspension of judgment.
+- Belief calibration: The social dangers this engenders, and suggest strategies to make it concerns how strongly the available evidence warrants belief, disbelief, or suspension of judgment.

 Prompt 3: Provide accounts from history in which the pressure to take a dogmatic position led to negative consequences.

-The section turns on The Scopes Trial (1925).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Scopes Trial (1925) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are The Scopes Trial (1925), Epistemic positions tend to skew unnaturally towards the dogmatic poles, and Value of “I Don’t Know”.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep The Scopes Trial (1925), Epistemic positions tend to skew unnaturally towards the dogmatic poles, and Value of “I Don’t Know” in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Galileo Galilei’s support for the Copernican model of the solar system, which posited that the Earth revolves around the Sun, contradicted the geocentric model endorsed by the Catholic Church.